Lihong V. Wang

 Lihong V. Wang (汪立宏) is the Bren Professor of Medical Engineering and Electrical Engineering at the Andrew and Peggy Cherng Department of Medical Engineering at California Institute of Technology and was formerly the Gene K. Beare Distinguished Professorship of Biomedical Engineering at Washington University in St. Louis.
-Wang is renowned for his contributions to the field of Photoacoustic imaging technologies and inventing the world's fastest camera with more than 10 trillion frames per second.
+Wang is known for his contributions to the field of Photoacoustic imaging technologies.
 Wang was elected as the member of National Academy of Engineering (NAE) in 2018.

 Education

-Wang received B.S. and M.S. degrees in optics engineering from Huazhong University of Science & Technology respectively in 1984 and 1987.
+Wang received B.S. and M.S. degrees in optics engineering from Huazhong University of Science and Technology respectively in 1984 and 1987.

-Wang earned a PhD from Rice University in Houston, Texas.
+Wang earned a PhD from Rice University.

 Career

-Wang's laboratory was the first to report functional photoacoustic tomography, 3D photoacoustic microscopy (PAM), photoacoustic endoscopy, photoacoustic reporter gene imaging, the photoacoustic Doppler effect, the universal photoacoustic reconstruction algorithm, microwave-induced thermoacoustic tomography, ultrasound-modulated optical tomography, time-reversed ultrasonically encoded (TRUE) optical focusing, nonlinear photoacoustic wavefront shaping (PAWS), compressed ultrafast photography (10 trillion frames/s), Mueller-matrix optical coherence tomography, and optical coherence computed tomography.
-Wang was the recipient of several award, including NIH's FIRST, NSF's CAREER, NIH Director's Pioneer, and NIH Director's Transformative Research awards.
+Wang was the recipient of several awards, including NIH's FIRST, NSF's CAREER, NIH Director's Pioneer, and NIH Director's Transformative Research awards.
 Wang also received the OSA C.E.K.
 Mees Medal "for seminal contributions to photoacoustic tomography and Monte Carlo modeling of photon transport in biological tissues and for leadership in the international biophotonics community".
-Prof. Wang has been conferred upon by an honorary doctorate degree by Lund University located in Sweden for his contributions towards the field of Biomedical Imaging.

-Wang has received more than 37 research grants as principal investigator with an estimated cumulative budget of more than $47M.
 Wang has published more than 470 peer-reviewed journal articles including Nature, Science, and PNAS.
 His book Biomedical Optics: Principles and Imaging was one of the first in the field, and received the Joseph W. Goodman Book Writing Award.
-Wang was the editor-in-chief of the Journal of Biomedical Optics from 2010-2017.
+Wang was the editor-in-chief of the Journal of Biomedical Optics from 2010 to 2017.

+Wang has taught at the McKelvey School of Engineering at Washington University in St. Louis and at the Andrew and Peggy Cherng Department of Medical Engineering at Caltech.

-In 2018, Wang was elected as the member of National Academy of Engineering(NAE) for "inventions in photoacoustic microscopy enabling functional, metabolic, and molecular imaging in vivo".
+In 2018, Wang was elected as the member of National Academy of Engineering (NAE) for "inventions in photoacoustic microscopy enabling functional, metabolic, and molecular imaging in vivo".